furiosa-ai/warboy-vision-models/README.md

 The `warboy-vision-models` project is designed to assist users in running various deep learning vision models on [FuriosaAI](https://furiosa.ai/)’s first generation NPU (Neural Processing Unit), Warboy.
 Users can follow the outlined steps in the project to execute various vision applications, such as Object Detection, Pose Estimation, Instance Segmentation, etc., alongside Warboy.

+The `warboy-vision-models` project is designed to assist users in running various deep learning vision models with [FuriosaAI](https://furiosa.ai/)'s 1st NPU (Neural Processing Unit) Warboy and [Furiosa SDK](https://github.com/furiosa-ai/furiosa-sdk/tree/main).

-We hope that the resources here will help you utilize the FuriosaAI Warboy in your applications.
+We hope that the resources of project will help you to use the Warboy in your application.

 # <div align="center">Model List</div>